timatom/timatom.github.io/README.md

 # My Personal Website

-This is a repo for my personal website for giving machine learning tutorials, among tutorials for other topics!
+This is a repo of my personal website where I give machine learning tutorials, among other topics as well!